-Contrary to the practices of other states, the Governor of Nebraska has been empowered to designate official state "items."
-In 1997, the Nebraska Unicameral Legislature granted the Governor this authority by an act of law.
+Contrary to the practices of other states, the governor of Nebraska has been empowered to designate official state "items."
+In 1997, the Nebraska Unicameral Legislature granted the governor this authority by an act of law.

 The square dance is a popular type of folk dance in the United States.
 This dance for four couples, or groups of four couples, is performed in a compact framework of a square, each couple forming a side.
 Traditionally accompanied by a fiddle, accordion, banjo and guitar, the couples perform a variety of movements prompted by the patter or singing calls (instruction) of a "caller".
 Cooperative movement is the hallmark of well-executed square dancing.

 Square dancing is to be distinguished from related dances called contra or longways dance where couples stand double file in a line and from round dances where couples stand in a circle.
 The origin of the square dance can be traced to English derivation and to the stately French cotillion performed in square formation that was popular at the court of Louis the fifteenth later replace by the quadrille (another square dance).

 Declarations by the governor are not considered acts of law.
 They do not require approval of the legislature and are not recorded in the Nebraska Revised Statutes.

 Nebraska Blue Book.
 52nd. ed.
 Lincoln: Nebraska Unicameral Legislature.
 2014-15.
 Nebraska Unicameral Legislature.
 State of Nebraska.
 Web.
 15 Mar.
 2016.

 "Nebraska the 30th State."
 American Squaredance Feb.
 1998: 84.
 Print.